nhejazi/almost-surely/content/posts/r-graphics-ggplot-vs-base.md

-categories = [ "R", "graphics", "not so standard deviations", "data science" ] tags = [ "R", "graphics", "data science", "not so standard deviations" ] date = "2016-05-02" description = "My $0.02 on a popular debate about plotting packages for R" featured = "" featuredalt = ""
-featuredpath = ""
+categories = [ "R", "graphics", "not so standard deviations", "data science" ] tags = [ "R", "graphics", "data science", "not so standard deviations" ] date = "2016-05-02" description = "My $0.02 on a social media debate on plotting frameworks for R" featured = "" featuredalt = "" featuredpath = ""